cis547/cis547.github.io/_labs/lab01.markdown

 /lab1$ make
 ```

-On running the abouve command, you will see the output that looks
+On running the above command, you will see the output that looks
 something like this:

 ```